dimaslanjaka/static-blog-generator/source/_posts/2017/05/easly-add-translate-widget-to-page-blog.md

 photos:
   - https://4.bp.blogspot.com/-l94ir-kHDK8/VSK2vrIZEWI/AAAAAAAAA5w/r5ZkFkd7n2o/s1600/google-translate-256.png
 description: Add Translate widget to sidebar or page blog with state flags using javascriptNot everybody on the planet comprehends the dialect we
+excerpt: Add Translate widget to sidebar or page blog with state flags using javascriptNot everybody on the planet comprehends the dialect we
 ---